 At the 2004 Annual General Meeting, the Parent Body passed a motion to build a multi-purpose hall which was completed shortly thereafter.
 As the school continued to expand, another major building project was undertaken in 2009 with the creation of a new four storey building housing classrooms, a new school library and a staffroom.
 The school’s commitment to new technology was further reinforced at this time with the instalation of interactive whiteboards in every classroom.
 The school was also one of the first schools in the region to see the value of I-Pads to support the delivery of the curriculum and these are now successfully used by students and staff throughout the school.

 2010 also saw the opening of the new KIS playgroup, ‘First Steps @ KIS‘ offering what has quickly become a hugely popular pre-school programme for children aged between 18 months and three years.

 The 2009-2010 academic year began with the school being granted membership of the global ‘Council of International Schools’ as well as embarking on an 18 month self-study process as part of its quest to achieve full accreditation status with this much-respected organisation.
 A formal visit by a CIS Visiting Team of educators and a subsequent detailed report published in May 2011 confirmed the school as achieving full accreditation status – one of only four schools in Malaysia to achieve this honour and one of less than 350 schools around the world to have been fully accredited against a set of exacting educational standards.
-KIS submitted a mandatory one year follow-up report in 2012 which was positively received by CIS and has ensured that the school maintains its accredited status.
+Since then the school has submitted it’s one year follow-up report and successfully completed the Five Year Visit in 2016, which has ensured that the school maintains its accredited status.